Using Snapshot Testing to validate EF Core schema

 • Gérald Barré

 When using Entity Framework Core, I prefer to view the generated schema as SQL.
-This allows me to easily validate what EF is doing behind the scenes and ensures that no attributes are missed, such as accidentally using nvarchar(max).
+This makes it easy to validate what EF is doing behind the scenes and ensures that no important configuration is missed, such as accidentally leaving a column as nvarchar(max).

 My main objectives are: